Karthi736/Smart-Temperature-Gas-Detection-System/README.md

 # 🔥 Smart-Temperature-Gas-Detection-System

-An IoT-based smart safety system using Arduino UNO and ESP32 to detect gas leakage and abnormal temperature.
-The system provides real-time alerts using LED, buzzer, LCD display, and cloud monitoring via ThingSpeak.
+An Arduino UNO based smart safety system that detects gas leakage and abnormal temperature conditions using MQ gas sensor and DHT11 sensor.
+The system provides instant alerts using LED, buzzer, and LCD display.

 ---